gokulp-pieq/Employee-Attendance-api-Db/README.md

 - Request JSON is automatically converted to a Kotlin object using Jackson.

 ### 4. Resource → Service Layer
-- The Resource calls the Manager Class (business logic), which decides how to process the request.
+- The Resource calls the Service Class (business logic), which decides how to process the request.

 ### 5. Service → DAO Layer
 - The Service delegates persistence tasks to the DAO, which interacts with the database using JDBI.